amiralles/jquest/README.md

 # JQuest
 JQuest is a small library that will help you to test REST APIs from .NET applications.
-Its main goal is to reduce boilerplate you have to write to POST or GET json from HTTP endpoints.
+Its main goal is to reduce the boilerplate code you have to write to POST or GET json from HTTP endpoints.

 **So, instead of writing this:**